shanmukhipriya99/Namaste-React/Episode-5/notes.md

 import {Component} from "path";
 ```

-### What is the difference between `Named export`, `Default export`, and `* as export`?
+### What is the difference between `Named export`, `Default export`, and `* as import`?

-- ES6 allowss us to import & export a module and use it in other files.
+- ES6 allows us to import & export a module and use it in other files.
 ES6 provides two ways to export a module from a file: `named export` and `default export`.
 - In `Named export`, one can have multiple named exports per file.
-Then import the specific exports they want surrounded in `{}` braces.
-The name of imported module has to be the same as the name of the exported module.
+Then import the specific exports, surrounded in `{}` braces.
+The name of the imported module has to be the same as the name of the exported module.
 - In `Named export`, the component is exported from MyComponent.js file like:

   ```sh